ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - `Validating`: The blockchain is being validated by this node.
 - `Created`: The blockchain exists but isn’t being validated by this node.
 - `Preferred`: The blockchain was proposed to be created and is likely to be created but the transaction isn’t yet accepted.
 - `Syncing`: This node is participating in this blockchain as a non-validating node.
 - `Unknown`: The blockchain either wasn’t proposed or the proposal to create it isn’t preferred.
 The proposal may be resubmitted.

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{